calee14/NodeWorkspace/goog9/core_infra.md

 - **Cloud Bigtable** - NoSQL database, persistent hashtable, store a lot with low latency
     - Always encrypted
     - has an API for applications
-    - data can be streamed
+    - data can be streamed (an important feature)
 - **Cloud SQL** - offers MySQL and PostgresSQL databases
     - can handle terabytes of data
     - However, we can run these database servers inside our Compute Engine VM.